THE VFA PIONEER HISTORIES PROJECT

-[The premise was that] it was misguided for the American women’s movement to be pushing the ERA.
-That more importantly, [we should] push for what they did in England after the war: child care, maternity leave, paid maternity leave, paternity leave, the issues of child care and health care for children and women.
+The premise was that it was misguided for the American women’s movement to be pushing the ERA.
+That more importantly, we should push for what they did in England after the war: child care, maternity leave, paid maternity leave, paternity leave, and issues of health care for children and women.
 Her position was that it was much more important to have in place those things that would make it easy and supportive for a woman to work, than to be pushing for something that was going to take years and years and years, and what was it going to mean in the long run.
 And that made a lot of sense to me.

-So, I think that’s kind of the way we approached things in the office, was really working on those other issues.
-Now Bella Abzug was in the congress at the same time as Ron Dellums.
-They kind of divided things up, that she would really push on issues around women’s health and reproductive rights and he would be supportive of that.
-He was pushing on the military budget to reduce that, so we’d have the resources to do these other kinds of things.
+So, I think that’s kind of the way we approached things in the office.
+Bella Abzug was in the Congress at the same time as Ron Dellums.
+They kind of divided things up– she would push on issues around women’s health and reproductive rights and he would be supportive of that.
+He would push on the military budget to reduce that, so we’d have the resources to do these other kinds of things.
 So, in a way that’s a little bit more where our focus was.

 That really affected everything of how we worked and how I worked.
-It was philosophical things that actually were the most important to me at that time.
 I mean, we all thought we were going to change the world, right?
 I mean, those of us that were active…and I think we did.
 I think we did.
 The last couple of years have been a little shocking.